 Rather, the report must be made to a tribunal "empowered to act" on the reported misconduct.
 Id.
 The court in Skolnick made clear that a trial court is not the proper authority to enforce the ethical rules, that is not the trial court's role.
 So merely filing the complaint does not constitute a "report".
 Id.
 In Illinois, that authority is exclusively delegated by the Supreme Court to the Attorney Registration & Disciplinary Commission ("ARDC").
 Skolnick, supra at 229.
 In the Rule amended in 2010, the report must be made to the "appropriate professional authority", which almost always is the ARDC.

-Obligation of legal malpractice plaintiffs
+The obligation of legal malpractice plaintiffs

 For the legal malpractice plaintiff, it is important to be attuned to this requirement and make sure you have solid "knowledge" supporting your pleading that at a minimum meets the pleading requirements of Illinois Supreme Court Rule 137.
 Rule 137 provides in pertinent part: